zeitspace/zeitbook-frontend/README.md

 You'll use the Background Sync API to let users create posts and comments while offline.

-## Extension
+## Other concepts

-You can further enhance the user experience of ZeitBook by implementing several other common features of PWAs.
+Here are two PWA-related concepts that we don't have time to cover during the workshop:

+### App Shell

+The App Shell is a technique for building the layout of a PWA.
+It involves aggressively caching the minimal HTML, CSS and JS required to render the application's UI, so that it renders near-instantly on repeat visits.
+After rendering the app shell, the browser loads the application's dynamic content using JavaScript.
+The goal of this technique is to allow the user to interact with the application more quickly.

-### RAIL Performance Model
+### RAIL performance model

-The RAIL Performance Model is a user-centric performance model that has the following key ideas:
+RAIL is a performance model based on four key ideas:

 - Respond to users immediately; acknowledge user input in under 100ms
 - When animating or scrolling, produce a frame in under 10ms
 - Maximize main thread idle time
 - Keep users engaged; deliver interactive content in under 1000ms

-This model concentrates on making users the focal point of your app.
-The app doesn't necessarily have to be faster on any specific device, but the goal is to make users happy.

-### App Shell
-The App Shell is a technique for building the layout of a PWA.
-It involves aggressively caching minimal HTML, CSS and JS required for the user interface that loads almost instantly, whilst dynamic content is loaded after the shell is rendered using JavaScript.
-This can reduce the first meaningful load time and time until interactability, which makes the app feel smoother and faster.
+RAIL is a user-centric performance model.
+It suggests that you focus on the user's experience while using your application, rather than on trying to shave milliseconds off of page load times on a specific device.

 ## Resources